iterative/dvc.org/content/docs/user-guide/setup-google-drive-remote.md

 See the [Authorization](#authorization) section for more details on connecting DVC with Google Drive.

-DVC uses the Google Drive API to synchronize your <abbr>DVC project<abbr> data with this type of remote storage, so it's subject to certain usage limits and quotas, which by default are shared with other GDrive remote storage users.
+DVC uses the Google Drive API to synchronize your <abbr>DVC project</abbr> data with this type of remote storage, so it's subject to certain usage limits and quotas, which by default are shared with other GDrive remote storage users.
 For heavy use, it's highly recommended to